iloveewoks/message-broker/README.md

    ```
    </details>

-2. Produce some messages using `ProducerApplication` which can be found in `org.example.producers` package.
+2. Produce some messages using `ProducerApplication` which could be found in `org.example.producers` package.

-3. Consume these messages using `ConsumerApplication` which can be found in `org.example.consumers`.
+3. Consume these messages using `ConsumerApplication` which could be found in `org.example.consumers`.

 4. There are two Consumer implementations - Streams based and vanilla `KafkaConsumer` based.